By: William C. Head, Criminal Defense Attorney Atlanta GA, and ABA Board-Certified DUI Attorney

 The legal BAC limit for CDL drivers in Georgia is .o4%.
 Federal law dictates that a CMV operator found with ANY trace of alcohol on his or her breath will have that vehicle taken off the road for the next 24 hours.
-This is how strict the CMV laws are, due to the high incidence of deaths and serious bodily injury when a 40,000 pound (or more) vehicle collides with a passenger car or pickup truck.
+This is how strict the CMV laws are, due to the high incidence of deaths and serious bodily injury when a 40,000-pound (or more) vehicle collides with a passenger car or pickup truck.

-Additionally, all states define a permissible legal alcohol limit for drivers of commercial motor vehicles, which does not only mean drivers of tractor-trailer rigs.
+Additionally, all states define a permissible legal alcohol limit in Georgia for drivers of commercial motor vehicles, which does not only mean drivers of tractor-trailer rigs.
 School buses and any transport van that has seats for 16 or more people are typically a CMV (commercial motor vehicle), under state DUI laws.

 These high-risk vehicles, due to size and weight or due to exposure to multiple injuries or fatalities, are covered by federally-controlled commercial motor vehicle laws.